idvorkin/idvorkin.github.io/_d/time_off.md

 ### The experiencing and remembering self - the peak end rule.

 We remember according to the peak end rule, the average of the peak event and the last event.
 This is why you should end your vacations with something awesome (as opposed to fighting with your family).
 The funniest version of the peak end rule comes from the world of colonoscopies.
-Normally the colonoscopy ends with the 'peak pain', if you artificially extend your colonoscopy with some less painful experiences, you'll remember your colonscopy as less painful, even though it was longer, and started with the exact same pain.
+Normally the colonoscopy ends with the 'peak pain', if you artificially extend your colonoscopy with some less painful experiences, you'll remember your colonoscopy as less painful, even though it was longer, and started with the exact same pain.

 ### Moments

-Most of life is auto-pilot (think about how movies are 2 hours, and cover years), what you remember, are momenets.
+Most of life is auto-pilot (think about how movies are 2 hours, and cover years), what you remember, are moments.
 Optimize for them.

 ### Pre enjoying: Savoring